-- I. Call to Order
+- Call to Order

 - II.
 Adoption of the Agenda

 - III.
 Approval of the Minutes

 - IV.
 Public Forum (currently for items not on the agenda.
 The public addresses the Policy and Programming Committee on agenda items.
 Could be modified to allow comment on anything, on or off the agenda)

 - V. TAB Chair Report

 - VI.
 Technical Advisory Committee Report

 - VII.
-Business Items (TAB action items with an action transmittal, presented by staff)
+Business Items (TAB action items with an action transmittal, presented by staff or TAC Chair with opportunity for public comment)

 - VIII.
 Information Items (Any item just for discussion, could also include the Special Agenda items, presented by staff)

 - IX.
 Items of TAB Members

 - X. Agency Reports

 - XI.
 Other Business

 - XII.
 Adjourn